-Rarely do you a read a book, where you agree to everything that the author says.
-This small book, almost like a long essay is everything that we need to know and understand as the citizens of this time and space.
+Rarely do you a read a book, where you agree with everything that the author says.
+This small book Desire named Development, almost like a long essay is everything that we need to know and understand as the citizens of this time and space.

 Can you answer this: Does the economy exist for the sake of consumer or the consumer exists for the sake of economy?
-Do you drive the your car or does your car drive you?
-If you put your thinking caps and apply a bit of commonsense the answer is very obvious.
-We are being pushed by the economy to be much bigger consumer than we need to be.
-The needs are being created and then the products or the range of products are being produced to meet that need.
-Lost in this race of consumerism, we are loosing the simple and basic joys of life.
+Do you drive your car or does your car drive you?
+If you put your thinking caps and apply a bit of common sense the answer is very obvious.
+We are being pushed by the economy to be a much bigger consumer than we need to be.
+The needs are being created.
+And then the products or the range of products are being produced to meet that need.
+Lost in this race of consumerism, we are losing the simple and basic joys of life.

-I would recommend everyone to read this book.
+I would recommend everyone to read this book Desire named Development.